Discover the contrasting cultures of the fascinating Baltic

 at 16 days in length.
 On Day 16 (after breakfast)

-you will be transferred to the airport in St Petersburg for your
+make your way to the airport in St Petersburg for your flight back

 Provisional departure and return times, where available, can be